-In the past the company's joint venture partner at Mambare was Direct Nickel.
-Now the joint venture partner is Battery Metals Pty Limited (BMA) which is the second largest shareholder in Direct Nickel and has a proven DNi ProcessTM for extracting valuable minerals from laterites.
+In the past, the company's joint venture partner at Mambare was Direct Nickel.
+Now the joint venture partner is Battery Metals Pty Limited (BMA) which is decedent of sorts from Direct Nickel and has a proven DNi ProcessTM for extracting valuable minerals from laterites.
 The DNi ProcessTM is protected by registered patents and has been demonstrated to have both low opex and capex.
 The key to the process is the use of nitric acid as the leaching agent.